mercurius-js/mercurius/README.md

 * `defineMutation`: Boolean.
 Add the empty Mutation definition if schema is not defined (Default: `false`).
 * `errorHandler`: `Function`  or `boolean`.
 Change the default error handler (Default: `true`). _Note: If a custom error handler is defined, it should return the standardized response format according to [GraphQL spec](https://graphql.org/learn/serving-over-http/#response)._
 * `queryDepth`: `Integer`.
 The maximum depth allowed for a single query.
 * `subscription`: boolean | object.
 Enable subscriptions.
 It is uses [mqemitter](https://github.com/mcollina/mqemitter) when it is true.
 To use a custom emitter set the value to an object containing the emitter.
-(Add example)
+  * `subscription.emitter`: Custom emitter
+  * `subscription.verifyClient`: `Function` A function which can be used to validate incoming connections.

 #### queryDepth example
 ```